Fresno church offers its first drive-in service, after California now allowing them

 FRESNO, Calif.
-(KGPE) — Church is looking a little different these days.
+(KSEE) — Church is looking a little different these days.

 From live music to people wearing masks, dozens were praying and worshipping on Sunday morning in the church parking lot from inside their cars.